freeCodeCamp/CurriculumExpansion/frontend-cert/js-projects/first-oop-lab/user-stories.md

-You should define a constant of type ENUM named `projectStatus` with the different project statuses you want to have such as `PENDING`, `SUCCESS`, or `FAILURE` with ypur preferred descriptions.
+You should define a constant of type `Object` named `projectStatus` with the different project statuses you want to have such as `PENDING`, `SUCCESS`, or `FAILURE` with your preferred descriptions.

 You should define a class named `ProjectIdea` with a `constructor` that takes a `title` and a `description`, both strings.
 The class should also have a property named `status` also of type string.